Tooth Sensitivity and You

-What sufferers might not know is what is behind their tooth sensitivity, for tooth sensitivity is a symptom and not a problem on its own.
-And they might not be aware that My Local Dentists West Ryde has a variety of treatments, appropriate to different cases, that help treat sensitivity.
+Sufferers might not know what is behind their tooth sensitivity, for tooth sensitivity is a symptom and not a problem.
+They might not be aware that various treatments are appropriate to different cases to help treat sensitivity.

-While tooth sensitivity can be intermittent, appearing and disappearing without reason, the appearance of tooth sensitivity is a sign that you should immediately visit your My Local Dentists West Ryde to discover and treat the underlying reasons for the sensitivity.
+While tooth sensitivity can be intermittent, appearing and disappearing without reason, the appearance of tooth sensitivity is a sign that you should immediately visit your West Ryde dentists to discover and treat the underlying reasons for the sensitivity.

-At My Local Dentists West Ryde, our treatments have proven to be successful in relieving tooth pain, sensitive teeth, and gum pain.
-Below, we offer you a list of the causes of teeth sensitivity and possible cures – some at home and some in-office.
+Our treatments have proven successful in relieving tooth pain, sensitive teeth, and gum pain.
+Below, we offer a list of the causes of teeth sensitivity and possible cures—some at home and some in the office.

 What Causes Sensitive Teeth?

 “Tooth sensitivity” is discomfort or pain in one or more teeth.
 The discomfort/pain of tooth sensitivity is usually sudden, sharp, and often described as shooting.
-The cause of tooth sensitivity is always the same – it comes when the layer of a tooth underneath the enamel (the dentin) or the layer covering the tooth root (cementum) is exposed along the gum line as a result of receding gums.
+The cause of tooth sensitivity is always the same – it comes when the layer of a tooth underneath the enamel (the dentin) or the layer covering the tooth root (cementum) is exposed along the gum line due to receding gums.

-The exposed areas (actually the areas beneath) respond immediately and uncomfortably to extreme temperatures in the mouth, and sometimes too sweet and spicy foods.
+The exposed areas (the areas beneath) respond immediately and uncomfortably to extreme temperatures in the mouth and sometimes to sweet and spicy foods.

-Some factors which can contribute to tooth sensitivity include:
+Some factors that can contribute to tooth sensitivity include:

-• Too eager brushing: Brushing your teeth while pressing too hard or while using a hard-bristled toothbrush, can wear down tooth enamel, leading to tooth sensitivity.
+• Too eager brushing: Brushing your teeth while pressing too hard or using a hard-bristled toothbrush can wear down tooth enamel, leading to tooth sensitivity.

-• Tooth grinding: Grinding teeth (often while sleeping) can cause the enamel to wear away and leave the dentin exposed.
+• Tooth grinding: Grinding teeth (often while sleeping) can cause the enamel to wear away and expose the dentin.

 • Dental cleanings or treatments.

-• Whitening: In some cases, sensitivity can occur after a professional teeth-whitening treatment.
+• Whitening: Sometimes, sensitivity can occur after a professional teeth-whitening treatment.
 This sensitivity typically goes away quickly.

-• Gum disease: In advanced gum disease, the inflamed gum tissue pulls away from the tooth, leaving vulnerable roots exposed.
+• Gum disease: In advanced gum disease, the inflamed gum tissue pulls away from the tooth, exposing vulnerable roots.

-• Chipped or cracked teeth: A chipped or cracked tooth can lead to imperceptible cracks/openings to the areas below the enamel.
+• Chipped or cracked teeth: A chipped or cracked tooth can lead to invisible cracks/openings in the areas below the enamel.

 What are the Answers to Tooth Sensitivity?

 Most answers to tooth sensitivity are based on common sense prevention.
-Preventative care like consistent quality brushing and flossing is the path to good dental health, and they are certainly also defences against many causes of tooth sensitivity.
+Preventative care, such as consistent quality brushing and flossing, is the path to good dental health and defends against many causes of tooth sensitivity.

 Your West Ryde dentist may also suggest some of the following approaches:

 Use desensitising toothpaste.
-Desensitising toothpaste is sold over the counter at most stores and pharmacies.
-It contains chemicals specifically designed to fill the exposed tubules in the dentin.
+It is sold over the counter at most stores and pharmacies and contains chemicals specifically designed to fill the exposed tubules in the dentin.

 Try sodium fluoride gel, also known as desensitising gel.
-This is a preventative treatment used to strengthen teeth and increase their resistance to acidic foods and bacteria.
-These gels can be found online if they re not available nearby
+This preventative treatment strengthens teeth and increases their resistance to acidic foods and bacteria.
+If these gels are not available locally, they can be found online.

 Brush with a bit less vigour and with a new brush.
-Brush lightly with a new, soft-bristled toothbrush and don’t wait too long to replace it.
-Three to four months is the useful lifespan of a toothbrush.
+Brush lightly with a new, soft-bristled toothbrush, and don’t wait too long to replace it.
+A toothbrush’s helpful lifespan is three to four months.

 Clean your teeth after eating.
 This removes bacteria that might otherwise take hold and attack enamel.
-Cleaning includes brushing and flossing, of course, but if that isn’t possible simply rinse your mouth with water.
+Cleaning includes brushing and flossing, but rinse your mouth with water if possible.

-Avoid clamping down.
-Avoid hard candies and if you grind your teeth, get treatment.
+Avoid clamping down, avoid hard candies, and get treatment if you grind your teeth.
 Many people grind when they’re asleep, which is hard to stop.
 A nightly mouthguard is a great way to minimise the damage from grinding.

 Don’t chew tobacco.
 If you do chew, you should know that it drastically recedes your gums and destroys your enamel.

-If tooth sensitivity remains, your My Local Dentists West Ryde can help:
+If tooth sensitivity remains, your dentist can help:

 • We might use fluoride or suggest the use of prescription fluoride at home.